achill06/nexus/README.md

 - **Backend API**: https://nexus-backend-41hg.onrender.com/

 Backend is deployed on Render (Web Service + managed Postgres with `pgvector`), frontend on Vercel.
-Production is seeded from the same dataset used in local development (see "Data" below) — it does not start from an empty database.
+Production is seeded from the same dataset used in local development (see "Data" below).
+It does not start from an empty database.

 > **Note:** the backend runs on Render's free tier, which spins down after periods of inactivity.